timbru31/SilkSpawners/README.md

 # Should be checked for WorldGuard build ability to change spawners
 useWorldGuard: true

+# Allows you to use Mimic item IDs in allowedTools
+useMimic: true

 # Percentage of dropping a spawner block when TNT or creepers explode
 explosionDropChance: 30